Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/enable-dbt-copilot.md

 2. Under **Settings**, confirm the account you're enabling.
 3. Click **Edit** in the top right corner.
 4. Enable the **Enable account access to AI-powered features** option.
 5. Click **Save**.
-You should now have the dbt Copilot AI engine enabled for use.
+You should now have dbt Copilot AI enabled for use.

 Note: To disable (only after enabled), repeat steps 1 to 3, toggle off in step 4, and repeat step 5.